 Why Do These Things Make Doors Secure?

-- A solid core door offers more resistance to forced entry than a hollow core, which can be easily damaged.
-Hutter doors have a hollow wood core, but new doors have reinforced steel or composite which offer a lot more strength than the old doors.
+A solid core door offers more resistance to forced entry than a hollow core, which can be easily damaged.
+Older doors have a hollow wood core, but new doors have reinforced steel or composite which offer a lot more strength than the old doors.

-- The next thing which is a strong door and its a high-quality locking system which is difficult to manipulate and withstand physical force.
-New doors come with multi-point locking systems which makes it tougher for intruders to break into their doors.
+The next thing which makes a door secure is a high-quality locking system which is difficult to manipulate and can withstand physical force.
+New doors come with multi-point locking systems which makes it tougher for intruders to break in.

 Common Security Weaknesses in Older Doors

-While older doors can be very dependable, they do not offer the best security that is available in today’s market.
-Below are some weaknesses doors built in previous decades commonly suffer from:
+While older doors can be very dependable, they do not offer the best security available in today’s market.
+Homeowners across the region, from glass repair in Fairfax VA to the wider DC Metro area, often discover these weaknesses only after a security incident.
+Below are some weaknesses doors built in previous decades commonly suffer from.

 Hollow or Weak Door Cores

 Older doors commonly have less security due to having weak or hollow cores.
-Weak cores can be easily force open with modern tools, and provide a low barrier to unwanted entry.
+Weak cores can be easily forced open with modern tools and provide a low barrier to unwanted entry.
 While older doors might have provided basic protection, they do not offer the robust resistance needed to prevent modern break-in techniques.

 Outdated Locking Systems

 A door locking system has to be up to date to function properly.
-However, steel doors, even with an updated locking system, may not function properly due to their age.
+Steel doors, even with an updated locking system, may not function properly due to their age.
+Single-point deadbolts found on older doors are far easier to defeat than the multi-point systems standard on modern units.

 Old Frames and Old Hardware

-Old doors with old frames can be much more vulnerable to break in with age.
-Old doors and their frames may warp and weaken with age.
-Old hinges may even be replaced with new hinges that function even less than the old hinges did.
-Without meeting modern standards, they can be much more vulnerable to break ins than older doors can.
+Old doors with old frames can be much more vulnerable to break-in with age.
+Old doors and their frames may warp and weaken over time.
+Without meeting modern standards, they can be much more vulnerable to forced entry than newer alternatives.

 Modern Security in Doors

-Modern doors come with more than just new looks, they also come with more security features.
-With a steel reinforce frames and composite materials, modern frames are much harder to break down than old frames with a hollow core.
+Modern doors come with more than just new looks.
+They also come with more security features.
+With steel reinforced frames and composite materials, modern frames are much harder to break down than old frames with a hollow core.

 Multi-Point Locking Systems

-Multi-point lock systems lock shut the door at various points along the frame, offering much more security than a single-point deadbolt, which can only lock at one point.
-With a multi-point locking system, it is much more difficult to pry a door open, or to manipulate the lock.
+Multi-point lock systems lock the door shut at various points along the frame, offering much more security than a single-point deadbolt.
+With a multi-point locking system, it is much more difficult to pry a door open or to manipulate the lock.

 Stronger Frames and Hinges

 Modern doors are built with frames and hinges that can endure much more stress.
-Steel Reinforced frames and heavy-duty hinges are a commonality to today’s modern doors.
-They offer a higher resistance to entry methods such as prying or kicking.
+Steel reinforced frames and heavy-duty hinges are standard on today’s modern doors.
+They offer higher resistance to forced entry methods such as prying or kicking.

 Security Standards Explained